 + Well-designed controller.

-- System and games expensive and rare.
+- System expensive and rare.

-- Limited library and few arcade titles.
+- Limited library with few arcade hits.